samvv/scl.js/README.md

 ### Interfaces

-**scl** provides some interfaces which you can use as a template to define your own custom containers, which in turn allows you to make use of one of the various algoritms that come shipped with this library.
+**scl** provides some interfaces which you can use as a template to define your own custom collections, which in turn allows you to make use of one of the various algoritms that come shipped with this library.
 Documentation for these interfaces is pending.